-3. Hazard maps
+385 3.
+Hazard maps

-880 3.1 Hazard map for the entire volcano
+3. 1 Hazard map for the entire volcano

-The Java flow hazard map for Piton de la Fournaise is presented in Figure 6.
-The map clearly shows, that, for the given data set, the highest probability of lava flow inundation for the next eruption at Piton de la Fournaise is located within the Enclos.
-This high probability of lava flow invasion in the Enclos is undoubtedly due to the high frequency of eruptions in comparison to the rest of the volcano.
-Indeed, the probability of lava inundation is calculated to be high (>1 %) for about half
+Our lava flow hazard map for Piton de la Fournaise is presented in Figure 6.
+The map clearly shows that the highest probability of lava flow inundation for the next eruption at Piton de la Fournaise is located within the Enclos.
+This high probability of lava flow invasion in the Enclos is, of course, due to the high frequency of eruptions in this zone in comparison to the rest of the volcano.
+Indeed, the probability of lava inundation is calculated to be high (>1 %) for about half (47 %) of the Enclos area.
+The probability of lava flow invasion reaches extremely high value (12 %) at the summit craters, and in some places within the Enclos Fouqué area (i.e., above 1800 m a. s. l.) and across parts of the Grandes Pentes.
+In the Grand-Brûlé area, the probability is calculated as being intermediate (up to 2 %) to low (0.1-0.5 %) We note that the there is a relatively high probability (of up to 2 %) that flows will cut the belt road in some places.

-- 885 (47%) of the Enclos area.
-The probability of lava flow invasion may even reach extremely high value (>10 %) in the summit craters, and in some places of the Enclos Fouqué area (above 1800 m a. s. l.) and across parts of the Grandes Pentes.
-In the Grand-Brûlé area, the probability is calculated to be intermediate (up to 2 %) to low (0.1-0.5 %).
-We note that the there is a relatively high probability (of up to 2 %) that the flows will cut the belt road in some places. - The highest probability of lava flow inundation outside of the Enclos is up to 0.5 % and is on the southeast and northeast flanks of the volcano as well as in the PRVA (Fig. 6).
+The highest probability of lava flow inundation outside of the Enclos is up to 0.5 % and is on the southeast and northeast flanks of the volcano as well as in the PRVA (Fig. 6).
 The less active N120 rift zone has a very low, but still nonnegligible, probability of lava flow invasion (<0.01 %).
-Although the probability of vent opening is higher at greater altitudes (Fig. 3), the lava flow length is usually longer outside of the Enclos than it is inside (Fig. 5).
-This implies that outside of the Enclos the probability of lava flow inundation remains the same as distance increases from the vent, while inside the Enclos it reduces with distances from the vent (lava flow length distribution peaks at around 3000 m, Fig. 5).
-This means that outside - 895 of the Enclos the distribution of the probability of lava flow inundation seems to depend mostly on vent location and the preferential flow path (topography) rather than the distance from the vent.
+Although the probability of vent opening is higher at greater altitudes (Fig. 3), the lava flow length is usually longer outside of the Enclos than inside (Fig. 5).
+This implies that outside of the Enclos the probability of lava flow inundation remains the same as distance increases from the vent, while inside the Enclos it reduces with distance from the vent (n.b. lava flow length distribution peaks are at around 3000 m, Fig. 5).
+This means that outside of the Enclos the probability distribution for lava flow inundation seems to depend mostly on vent location and the flow path, as influenced by local topography, rather than distance from the vent.